 Archive for the ‘RCheli’ Category

 I briefly mentioned that the iMax B6 Quattro charger has a computer interface.
-I already was disappointed that the interface is per charger and only half of the chargers has it.
+I already was disappointed that the interface is per charger and only half of the chargers have it.
 Another disappointment came when I tried the software.

 Continue reading ‘iMax B6 charger protocol reverse engineered’ »